micahondiwa/alx-react/0x02-react_props/README.md

 # REACT PROPS
 - React components use props to communicate with each other.
-- very parent component can pass some information to its child components by giving them props.
+Every parent component can pass some information to its child components by giving them props.
 - Props might remind you of HTML attributes, but you can pass any JavaScript value through them, including objects, arrays, and functions.